cldlab/cldlab.github.io/join/index.md

 <br>

 ### BU undergraduates and MA students
 The lab has opportunities for BU undergraduates (and potentially for MA students) beginning in September 2025.
+If you are a current student at BU interested in joining the lab, please fill out our [interest form](https://forms.gle/C8bUBZkPjhorWb3P9).
+Once you fill out the form, you can expect to hear from us within a few weeks.

+In general, we will have many open lab meetings throughout the semester, which you can attend as a low-commitment way to learn about our work.
+If you would like to work as a research assistant, then we ask that you commit at least 10 hours per week for at least two semesters (fall, spring, summer).
+There are potential opportunities for BU students to join the lab as volunteers, paid RAs (if eligible for work-study), and directed study or [UROP](https://www.bu.edu/urop/) students.

-If you are a current student at BU interested in joining the lab, feel free to [reach out](mailto:bucoldlab@gmail.com) to stay up-to-date about research opportunities.
-Unfortunately, the lab is unlikely to have openings for non-BU undergraduates during the 2025 - 2026 academic year.
+Unfortunately, the lab is unlikely to have openings for non-BU students during the 2025 - 2026 academic year.

 <br>